Inouye165/React-Photo-App/docs/PRODUCT_STORY.md

 Next, you gave it a better sense of **where**.

-By integrating the **Google Places API**, the app learned to look around each photo’s GPS coordinates:
+By integrating a **Places API**, the app learned to look around each photo’s GPS coordinates:

 - “Is there a restaurant nearby?”
 - “What’s the name of this café?”